Chapter 1: Elm: Constraints That Free You

 What Elm Teaches You

-Here’s what I’ve come to realize: Elm is the fastest way to truly learn functional programming.
-Not because it teaches you monads and functors (Elm never even mentions them), but because it makes functional programming impossible to avoid.
+I genuinely think Elm is the fastest route into functional programming.
+Not because it teaches you monads and functors4, but because it makes functional programming impossible to avoid.
 Try to mutate a variable?
 Compiler says no. Try to ignore a case?
-Compiler says no. Try to hide side effects?
+Compiler says no. Try to sneak in a side effect?
 Nope.
 You can’t cheat your way around it, so you learn to think functionally.

 Compare this to learning FP through Haskell or OCaml.
 Those languages are powerful, but they’re also large and complex.
 Haskell has lazy evaluation, type classes, monad transformers, dozens of language extensions.
 By the time you understand enough to build something useful, months have passed.

-Elm’s entire language fits in your head in a weekend.
+Elm’s syntax fits in your head in a weekend.
 No classes.
 No inheritance.
 No async/await, no promises, no null, no undefined.
 Just functions, types, and one architecture pattern.
-The smallness isn’t a limitation—it’s what makes learning fast.
+That smallness is exactly why you pick it up fast.

-And crucially, you’re building in a domain you already know.
-If you’re coming from React, you understand components, events, state updates.
+And you’re building in a domain you already know.
+If you’re coming from React, you understand components, events, state updates, and you’re familiar with the DOM.
 Elm uses different mechanics, but the same concepts.
-You’re not learning abstract category theory—you’re building the same UIs you built yesterday, just with different guarantees.
+The output is still web, so you can focus on learning functional programming instead of a whole new platform.

-As I’ll argue again and again throughout this book: This matters even if you never use Elm professionally.
-The functional thinking you develop transfers directly to any language.
-Modeling with types, making illegal states unrepresentable, treating data immutably—these patterns make you write better TypeScript, better Python, better anything.
-And if you eventually need to learn Haskell, F#, or OCaml, you’ll have a solid head start since you already understand the core concepts.
+Even if you never use Elm professionally, the habits stick.
+Modeling with types, making illegal states unrepresentable, treating data as immutable–you carry these with you into any language.
+And if you eventually pick up Haskell, F#, or OCaml, you’ll find you already understand the core concepts.